minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 My poor result inspired a return to serious training.
-I started the [McMillan hill training plan](https://www.mcmillanrunning.com/plans-details/hill-module-level-5/) the beginning of June, coinciding with the start of three months of baby-bonding leave.
+I started the [McMillan hill training plan](https://www.mcmillanrunning.com/plans-details/hill-module-level-5/) at the beginning of June, coinciding with the start of three months of baby-bonding leave.
 While I hoped to run high volume during this break, childrearing and house projects kept me between 60-70 miles/week, albeit with good consistency with hill repeats and long runs.